-Washington, D.C.
-20549 FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 For the qu uarterly period ended March OR 31, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 he transition period from nmission file number 001-386 to 550 Abs Therapeutics, I do not be a specified in its Delaware 47-4619612 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) (Add 230 Park Avenue Suite 3350 New York, NY 10169 ress of principal executive offi (Zip Code) ces) (Registrant [] (646)-885-8505 s telephone number, including area code) Securities regi stered pursuant to Section 12(t o) of the Act: Title of each class: Trading Symbol Name of each exchange on which registered: Common Stock, \$0.0001 par value YMAB Nasdaq Global Select Market durii cate by check mark whether the registrant (1) has filed all ng the preceding 12 months (or for such shorter period that irements for the past 90 days.
-Yes 🗵 No 🗆 Section 13 or 15 (d) of the Securities Exchange Act of 1934 file such reports), and (2) has been subject to such filing Regi cate by check mark whether the registrant has submitted elulation S-T (§232.405 of this chapter) during the preceding No Oata File required to be submitted pursuant to Rule 405 of r period that the registrant was required to submit such files) emei cate by check mark whether the registrant is a large accelerging growth company.
-See the definitions of "large accelepany" in Rule 12b-2 of the Exchange Act. rated filer, an accelerated filer, rated filer," "accelerated filer," a non-accelerated filer, smaller reporting company, or an 'smaller reporting company," and "emerging growth Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company ⊠ Emerging growth company □ emerging growth company, indicate by check mark if the evised financial accounting standards provided pursuant to e the extended transition period for complying with any new Act. $\ \square$ Indio cate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes .
-There were 43,677,767 shares of Common Stock (\$ 0.0001 par value) outstanding as of May 1, 2023.
+SECURITIES AND EXC Washington CHANGE 1, D.C.
+20549 COMMISSION FORM И 10-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly peri C od ended June DR 30, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the transition Commission file r to 650 Y-mAbs Then (Exact name of registrant r apeutics, as specified in Inc. its charter) Delaware 47-4619612 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Suite New York (Address of princip (Zip Code) 8 85-8505 , Securities registered pursuar g Symbol Name of each exchange on which registered: Common Stock, \$0.0001 par value YM ИАВ Nasdaq Global Select Market duri cate by check mark whether the registrant (1) has filed all reports require ng the preceding 12 months (or for such shorter period that the registrant lirements for the past 90 days.
+Yes No Reg cate by check mark whether the registrant has submitted electronically evulation S-T (§232.405 of this chapter) during the preceding 12 months (o ⊠ No □ eme cate by check mark whether the registrant is a large accelerated filer, an a rging growth company.
+See the definitions of "large accelerated filer," "a pany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company ⊠ Emerging growth company □ n emerging growth company, indicate by check mark if the registrant has evised financial accounting standards provided pursuant to Section 13(a) se the extended transition period for complying with any new cate by check mark whether the registrant is a shell company (as defined Ü

+There were 43,620,192 shares of Common Stock (\$0.0001 par value) outstanding as of August 3, 2023.